digidem/edt-offline-portal/src/content/pages/mapping-and-monitoring/1-config.md

 ---
-title: Mapeo Assets
+title: Customizing Mapeo
 image: mapeo-create.png
-locale: pt
+locale: en
 ---

 Much of Mapeo is customizable in terms of language, maps and information you collect.
 When you download it, it comes with an offline map of the world, and a default configuration which you can use immediately to collect information about threats to land or rights.